ortoledanoo/devops-course/DevOps/GitHub_Actions_Project/README.md

    - `SSH_PRIVATE_KEY` for SSH access to the deployment server.

 3. **Pipeline Workflow**:
-   - **Version Update** - Updates the Maven project version using `mvn release:update-versions` Plugin.
+   - **Version Update** - Updates the Maven project version using the `mvn release:update-versions` plugin.
-   - **Docker Build** - Builds and pushes the Docker image to Docker Hub.
+   - **Docker Build** - Builds and push the Docker image to Docker Hub.
+   - **Security Group Update** - Temporarily adds the runner's IP address to the AWS Security Group (Using AWS_SG_ID)to allow SSH access.
-   - **Deployment** - Deploys the application using Docker Compose on a remote server and SSH Connection.
+   - **Deployment** - Deploys the application using Docker Compose on a remote server via SSH connection.
+   - **Security Group Cleanup** - Removes the runner's IP address from the AWS Security Group after deployment to keep high security.

 ## How to Trigger the Pipeline